void-sign/noesis/CHECKLIST.md

 - [ ] Create releases:
   - [ ] Create v1.0.0 release for Noesis Core with notes from CHANGELOG_v1.0.0.md
-  - [ ] Create v1.0.0 release for Noesis-Extend with notes from CHANGELOG_v1.0.0.md
+  - [ ] Create v1.0.0 release for Noesis-Hub with notes from CHANGELOG_v1.0.0.md
   - [ ] Add appropriate tags

 - [ ] Update documentation: